AlanAngold/b2c_Basic_pgms/README.md

-Oct 16,2025
 --------------------------------------------------------------------------------------------------------------
 --------
-NOTE: At the moment the C-language translations, that exist, within each project subdirectory are not working
-      properly, due to a broken b2c being run on all the directories.
-This problem will be corrected shortly and this README.txt updated.
+NOTES:

-NOTE: Only a few directories have working C-programs (sumer, depth, etc).
-When I have a chance to upgrate
-      my b2c program I'll regenerate all the C-programs which should bring some new translations online.
+- Only a few directories have working C-programs (sumer, depth, etc).
+When I have a chance to upgrate my b2c program I'll regenerate all the C-programs which should bring some new translations online.

-NOTE: The translator program b2c and all these Basic programs are translated on a linux (Ubuntu) system and
-      may have adjustments that need to be made for other OSes.
+- The translator program b2c and all these Basic programs are translated on a linux (Ubuntu) system and may have adjustments that need to be made for other OSes.
 Please let me know about these if you trip across them.

-The status of each program is available in the README.md in each group directory.
+- The status of each program is available in the README.md in each group directory.

 --------------------------------------------------------------------------------------------------------------
 --------